 The seven-day installation consisted of a background of purple velvet with giant number of tulips.
 When the petals falled, they were captured in vases.
 Background images created by the artist were shown and the slow decay of the tulips was broadcasted on the internet.
 Visitors could temporarily enter the Theatrum to follow the slow decay.
 People were invited to partcipate by sending their thoughts, ideas and images.

-More information about the backgrounds of this installation can be found at the project website.
 Many artists have found inspiration by the historic space of the Theatrum Anatomicum and Frederik Ruysch, famous Dutch anatomist and a pioneer in techniques of preserving organs and tissue who worked at this place.